Scout24/cfn-sphere-python/README.md

 [![Code Health](https://landscape.io/github//ImmobilienScout24/cfn-sphere-python/master/landscape.svg?style=flat)](https://landscape.io/github/ImmobilienScout24/cfn-sphere-python/master)

 Wrapper for using cfn-sphere stacks configuration with python.
-I developed this to (integration)test cfn-sphere stacks configs within python scripts, instead of using bash.
+I developed this to (integration)test [https://github.com/cfn-sphere/cfn-sphere](cfn-sphere) stacks configs within python scripts, instead of using bash.

-The contained StackConfigHelper class is a python wrapper for syncing cfn-sphere style stacks config to AWS.
+The contained StackConfigHelper class is a python wrapper for syncing [https://github.com/cfn-sphere/cfn-sphere](cfn-sphere) style stacks config to AWS.
 It is like doing: ```cf sync -y cfn/dms.stacks.yaml``` in python.
 Additionally you can change the stacks config programatically w/o changing